Multiple blasts near Kabul school hurt at least 7 children | Education

 Multiple blasts near Kabul school hurt at least 7 children

-Explosions targeting educational centers injured at least seven children in Afghanistans capital city Tuesday, with reports of at least three bombs detonating in a mostly Shiite neighborhood, police said.The blasts, which occurred in rapid succession, hurt several children and more casualties were feared, according to Kabul police spokesman Khalid Zadran and the citys Emergency Hospital.
+Explosions targeting educational centers injured at least seven children in Afghanistans capital of Kabul on Tuesday in a mostly Shiite neighborhood, police said.The blasts, which occurred in rapid succession, hurt several children and more casualties were feared, according to Kabul police spokesman Khalid Zadran and the citys Emergency Hospital.

 - Country: